yacinebenchehida/Ithominii_convergence/Balancing_selection/MuteBass/README.md

 -   Use `NADA` if no phylogenetic filtering is required

-### 4. Target Frequency
+### 4. Target Frequency of 0.5

-Provided via `-f`.
+Provided via `-f 0.5`.

 -   Defines the target allele frequency used in NCD statistics

 ------------------------------------------------------------------------